 Many plant-based food advocates promote Meatless Mondays and vegan diets to reduce greenhouse gas emissions and lower their carbon footprint.
 However, research has demonstrated that removing all livestock and poultry from the U.S. food system would only reduce global greenhouse gas emissions by only 0.36 percent.6 And further, if all Americans participated in Meatless Monday, U.S. greenhouse gas emissions would perhaps be reduced by 0.37 percent.7 Removing beef from the diet would remove a high quality protein from diets, both in the U.S. and around the world.

-The bottom line is that beef is nourishing and sustainable8 9 10, and most people are already eating beef within global dietary guidelines11.
+The bottom line is that beef is nourishing & part of a sustainable food system8 9 10, and most people are already eating beef within global dietary guidelines11.
 So, what can we all do to help make our diets heathier and more sustainable?
 There are three big opportunities that can make the biggest difference: waste less food, eat a balanced diet and improve the productivity of agriculture globally.

 On average, 40% of all the food brought home in America goes uneaten, enough to fill a 90,000 seat Rose Bowl stadium every day, and that means food waste costs the average American family $2,500 annually12 13.
 If we wasted less beef, and less food in general, we would improve the environmental impact of our diets because that waste wouldn’t be emitting methane in a landfill.
 One great way to avoid food waste is using ingredients you already have to make a new meal or eating “plannedovers” to re-create leftovers.